SK11GS/Builders-Glitch/Usecases/US3-hiringmanager-match.md

-# Use case - Candidate resume submission
+# Use case - Hiring manager job match

 This use case enables hiring managers to view an anonymized resume summary, purchase access to unlock the full resume, and export it to their external HR systems.